rust-lang/book/src/ch11-01-writing-tests.md

 Note that we’ve added a new line inside the `tests` module: `use super::*;`.
-The `tests` module is a regular module that follows the usual visibility rules we covered in Chapter 7 in the “Modules as the Privacy Boundary” section.
+The `tests` module is a regular module that follows the usual visibility rules we covered in Chapter 7 in the [“Modules as the Privacy Boundary”][modules-as-privacy-boundary]<!-- ignore --> section.
 Because the `tests` module is an inner module, we need to bring the code under test in the outer module into the scope of the inner module.
 We use a glob here so anything we define in the outer module is available to this `tests` module.

 We’ve named our test `larger_can_hold_smaller`, and we’ve created the two `Rectangle` instances that we need.
 Then we called the `assert!` macro and